Herrick v. Grindr, LLC

 U.S. District Court for the Southern District of New York, No. 17-932

-- Grindr Memorandum of Law in Support of Motion to Dismiss
+- KL Grindr Holdings Memorandum of Law in Support of Motion to Dismiss (May 24, 2017)

-- Consol.
-Memorandum of Law in Opposition to Grindr’s Motion to Dismiss
+- Grindr Memorandum of Law in Support of Motion to Dismiss (Apr.
+21, 2017)

 - J. Alexander Lawrence, Lawsuit against online dating app Grindr dismissed under section 230 of the Communications Decency Act, Lexology (Mar.
 15, 2018)